drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	)

-	However before the we can perform our parallel flipping we need to know which triangles need to be flipped and which triangles should be flipped in order for there to be no conflicts bewteen flips.
+	However before the we can perform our parallel flipping we need to know which triangles need to be flipped and which triangles should be flipped in order for there to be no conflicts between flips.
 In order to know which triangles should be flipped a kernel is launched to perform an _incircle_ test on each edge of each triangle currently in the triangulation.
 The _incircle_ test whether the point opposite each edge of each triangle is contained inside the circumcircle created by the triangle associated with the thread of computation.
 This test directly follows from
 	@emptyCirclyProp_thrm.
-Following this test, some configurtaions of triangles may have been marked in a way that two configurations will share a triangle they want to flip with.
-In order to avoid we give each configuration of triangles a configuration index obtained by using the mininum index of both triangles and we write this to both triangles using an atomic min operation given a single triangles can be involved in more than one configuration.
-This is done by one CUDA kernel and is followed by another kernel which stores indexes of triangles which should perform a flipping operation into an auxillary array.
+Following this test, some configurations of triangles may have been marked in a way that two configurations will share a triangle they want to flip with.
+In order to avoid we give each configuration of triangles a configuration index obtained by using the minimum index of both triangles and we write this to both triangles using an atomic min operation given a single triangles can be involved in more than one configuration.
+This is done by one CUDA kernel and is followed by another kernel which stores indexes of triangles which should perform a flipping operation into an auxiliary array.
 Only triangles which are the smallest index of triangles which will be involved in a flip and whose neighbour and itself both still hold the same configuration index are allowed to flip in a given parallel flipping pass.
-Once this performing and _incircle_ test and making sure none of our flips will conflict with eachother we can proceed to the parallel flipping procedure desribed previously.
+Once this performing and _incircle_ test and making sure none of our flips will conflict with each other we can proceed to the parallel flipping procedure described previously.

 	#figure(
 		kind: "algorithm",